knippsch/Contraction/README.md

 - implemented C2 and C4
 - transferred read_eigenvectors_from_file() to build_source_matrix()
 - implemented get_operator_uncharged for neutral particles
+- introduced Corr to hold traces for all momenta, dirac structures, times and randomvectors.
+Build C2, C4_1, C4_2 from Corr to save ca. 25% time

 in Basicoperator.cpp:
 - changed layout of perambulator and basicoperator to reflect blockdiagonal